 Marseille – Season 1 May 5th

-As the municipal elections approach in Marseille, Robert Taro, the city’s Mayor for the last twenty years, prepares his last coup: push through the vote for the construction of a casino in the historic center of the Marina.
+As the municipal elections approach in Marseille, Robert Taro, the city’s Mayor for the last twenty years, prepares his last coup: push through the vote for the construction of a casino in the historic center of the Marina featuring many of the games casino played by locals at mega888 download.
 Nothing has been left to chance, and his successor, Lucas Barrès, is already designated.
 But the latter’s all-consuming ambition and the secret interests of the city’s leaders, whether they come from its opulent villas or from the cities of the northern suburbs, impede the Mayor’s plans.
 The race for Mayor becomes a power struggle where no holds are barred.
 Only one question arises: how far will they go?
 The cast includes Gérard Depardieu (Robert Taro), Benoît Magimel (Lucas Barrès), Géraldine Pailhas (Rachel Taro), Nadia Farès (Vanessa d’Abrantès), Stéphane Caillard (Julia), Jean-René Privat (Cosini), Guillaume Arnault (Eric), Hedi Bouchenafa (Farid), Carolina Jurczak (Barbara), and Nassim Si Ahmed (Selim).
 Marseille is written by Dan Franck who serves as Executive Producer.
 Florent Siri (‘Cloclo’), director of episodes 1-4, also serves as Executive Producer.
 Thomas Gilou is the director of episodes 5-8.
 Marseille is produced by Paris-based Federation Entertainment, led by Pascal Breton, producer of the hit French series Dolmen and Sous le Soleil.

 Grace and Frankie – Season 2 May 6th